branflake2267/objectify/README.md

-#Objectify for Google App Engine
+#Objectify-Fork
-This is the Objectify opensource project.
+This is my fork of Objectify for experimentation.

 * https://objectify-appengine.googlecode.com/ - The official project documentation
 and repository are here.